The United States announced its readiness to issue visas to foreign doctors: why this led to a scandal

 On March 26, the US State Department announced its readiness to issue visas to medical professionals specializing in the fight against COVID-19, having published the corresponding statement on its official website.
 This caused a flurry of criticism on social networks around the world - as a result, the text of the statement was rewritten.

-Initially, the statement looked like this: “We call on medical professionals who want to get a job in the United States on a work visa or as part of an exchange program (category H or J), especially those working in the [anti-] COVID-19 area, to contact with your nearest US embassy or consulate to schedule a visa interview. ”
+Initially, the statement read: “We encourage medical professionals who are seeking employment in the United States on a work visa or exchange program (Category H or J), especially those working in [combating] COVID-19, to contact with the nearest US embassy or consulate to schedule a visa interview. "

 Others noted that under normal conditions obtaining such work permits in the United States could take years, and were outraged by how sharply the American authorities changed their attitude when the country was in danger of spreading coronavirus.